By Chris Myson

 The versatile Belgian signed a new five-year contract last November but Goal.com reported last month that he is having growing doubts about whether Everton can step up to the next level without an injection of cash.

-For Belgium, he tends to play as part of a three-man central midfield, rather than the two he is more used to in the middle of the park with the Toffees.
+For his national team, he tends to play as part of a three-man central midfield, rather than the two he is more used to with the Toffees.

 The match against England gives Fellaini an ideal chance to show what he is made of at the highest level, with the jury still out for some observers over whether he is really worth the big investment it would take for a top-four side to recruit him.